krdevel/grupparbete-vite-eventer/README.md

 # A Vue webapp - Eventer
-Eventer: Find local events, such as concerts, football matches etc.
+Find local events, such as concerts, football matches etc.

 Eventer is developed in collaboration with Gabriel Tar, Victor Gustafsson and Vincent Pilström Tipmung, using  [Vite](https://vitejs.dev).